 Keep in mind that you may want to add ground deploy (portable panels) capability in the future if you aren't already.

-You'll want to run the ground deploys thru your solar controller so that you don't end up with two solar controllers working against each other.
+Run the ground deploys through your solar controller so you don't end up with two controllers working against each other.

 So.
 Much.
 To.
 Consider.

 Keep in mind that Kelly's rig is fairly small.